bombadillo/dotnet-core-api-custom-auth/README.md

 ## Example usage

-- Cookie user can login using http://localhost:5000/api/authentication/login
+- Cookie user can login using http://localhost:5000/api/userauthentication/login
+- Query string user can login using http://localhost:5000/api/querystringauthentication/login
-- Logged in user should have access to all routes
+- Logged in cookie user should have access to all routes
 - Query string user should only have access to Value/{id} route

 ### Route access